 Since our Malnutrition Eradication Initiative began in 2010, this program directly impacted:

 Survey key findings:

 This project empowers communities through health literacy and connects rural communities with the government health and nutrition services available.
 This project aims to prove that a holistic, decentralized, community-based approach to malnutrition eradication will have better health outcomes, be more inclusive for children under 5, and will be more cost-effective in the long-run than centralized approaches, especially for rural, marginalized tribal communities.
-Our team of 60 Community Nutrition Educators (CNEs) and 6 District Coordinators is covering enormous ground every week across 5 districts and 600 villages in Madhya Pradesh.
+Our team of up to 75 Community Nutrition Educators (CNEs) and 6 District Coordinators has covered enormous ground across 5 districts and 600 villages in Madhya Pradesh.

 The story is from a village called Badgaon, which is situated in the Barwani district of Madhya Pradesh.
 It is a highly tribal village with a population of 4,114 inhabitants.
 The literacy rate is minimal, and residents’ livelihoods solely depend on agricultural work, which is seasonal.

 In Badgaon, our local Community Nutrition Educator (CNE), Salita Dawar, works with great enthusiasm under the banner of Real Medicine and Nutrition Trust (RMNT) to find and treat malnourished children under 5 years of age.
 She screens children for malnutrition by measuring their Mid-Upper Arm Circumference (MUAC).
 Our bright and determined CNE also educates lactating mothers and pregnant women about nutritional requirements during pregnancy and breastfeeding, works with Anganwadi workers and ANM, and participates in all types of community meetings to raise health awareness.